rjhorn/rjhorn.github.io/index.md

-**Hello!** I'm a research scientist with a background in kinesiology and biomechanics.
-I enjoy expanding my research toolbox through learning new data collection techniques and research software.
-I am interested in a range of exciting new technology in the field of movement science, including wearable devices, biomedical imaging, and in sports performance and injury prevention, wearable devices, and biomechanical imaging.
+**Hello!** I am a research scientist specializing in kinesiology and biomechanics.
+I am passionate about expanding my research toolbox by exploring new data collection techniques and research software.
+My interests lie at the exciting intersection of movement science and technology, where I am keen to explore opportunities in wearable devices, biomedical imaging, and physiological signal processing, and their applications towards understanding movement disorders and enhancing human performance.

-I have three years of experience working as a clinical researcher.
+I have three years of experience managing projects as a clinical researcher.
 As a research associate at the Stone Research Foundation, I contribute to orthobiologic research with the goal to improve orthopedic surgery techniques